alastairgould/Watchdog/README.md

 # Watchdog
-Watchdog is an application designed to monitor the health of services running on a service fabric cluster using HTTP healthchecks.
+Watchdog is a service fabric application designed to monitor the health of services running on a service fabric cluster using HTTP healthchecks.
 The result of these healthchecks are then reported to the service fabric health store.

 It's designed to be simple and easy to use.

 Currently watchdog only supports guest executables and stateless services.